GOLDFISH TIMER

 To read the current time, the kernel must execute an IO_READ(TIME_LOW), which returns an unsigned 32-bit value, followed by an IO_READ(TIME_HIGH), which returns a signed 32-bit value corresponding to the high half of the complete value.

-static int goldfish_timer_current(FAR struct oneshot_lowerhalf_s *lower_,
+static int goldfish_timer_current(struct oneshot_lowerhalf_s *lower_,

-FAR struct timespec *ts)
+struct timespec *ts)

 {

-FAR struct goldfish_timer_lowerhalf_s *lower =
+struct goldfish_timer_lowerhalf_s *lower =

-(FAR struct goldfish_timer_lowerhalf_s *)lower_;
+(struct goldfish_timer_lowerhalf_s *)lower_;

 irqstate_t flags;